kairosdb/kairosdb/src/docs/Statistics.rst

 Metrics Reported
 ----------------

 * *kairosdb.datastore.cassandra.key_query_time* - Time in milliseconds to query the row keys from Cassandra.
+* *kairosdb.datastore.cassandra.row_key_count* - The number of partitions in Cassandra the query came from.
 * *kairosdb.datastore.query_collisions* - Number of identical queries that are ran at the same time.
 Or one was started before the other finished.
-* *kairosdb.datastore.query_row_count* - The number of rows a query retrieved data from.
+* *kairosdb.datastore.query_row_count* - The number of chunks fetched by the datastore.
+Example.
+If it takes two queries to get the data from a single row in Cassandra then this value will be 2.
+The higher this number the more memory the query will require to process.
 * *kairosdb.datastore.query_sample_size* - The number of data points a query retrieves from Cassandra (before aggregation).
 * *kairosdb.datastore.query_time* - The number of milliseconds to retreive the data out of Cassandra for a query (not including key lookup).
 * *kairosdb.datastore.write_size* - The number of data points written to the data store during the last write.